seesmof/Standardista-Website/README.md

 ## Credits

-This code was written by [Your Name Here].
+This code was written by @seesmof.
 Special thanks to the Standardista School for Machines Who Can't Learn Good and Want to Do Other Stuff Good Too for hosting the workshop.

 ## License